Effects of Lactational Lead Exposure on Infant Development

 In addition to evidence from many human studies, a substantial number of animal experiments suggest that lead has causal ADHD-related effects on neurodevelopment.76

 But: Children's blood lead levels in the U.S. have been greatly declining while ADHD has been increasing.
 Doesn't that conflict with lead's being a cause of ADHD?

 a) Nobody says that lead is the only cause of ADHD.
 There have also been substantial findings of associations between ADHD-related traits and exposures to PCBs, dioxins, and brominated flame retardants (see Section 3 of www.pollution-effects.info); the flame retardants have greatly increased in the environment, and the other two continue to be at substantial levels in human environments.

-b) Note that all three of the ADHD-implicated toxins mentioned just above have been authoritatively found to be present in typical human milk in concentrations greatly exceeding established safe levels, while being at very low levels or absent in infant formula.78 Then note that breastfeeding, especially for longer periods, has increased dramatically in recent decades, greatly increasing transfers of those three toxins to infants. (see U.S. data on left; see below for European countries)
+b) Note that all three of the ADHD-implicated toxins mentioned just above have been authoritatively found to be present in typical human milk in concentrations greatly exceeding established safe levels, while being at very low levels or absent in infant formula.78 Then note that breastfeeding, especially for longer periods, has increased dramatically in recent decades, greatly increasing transfers of those three toxins to infants. (see U.S. data above; see below for European countries)